Cody Canada and The Departed: 2015-2018: HippieLovePunk & Line-Up Changes

-3
+2018-present: 3, singles, and Cross Canadian Ragweed Reunion

-In early 2017, Ross Smith left the band and The Departed became a 3 piece set with Canada, Plato, and Hansen.
+In early 2017, Ross Smith left the band and The Departed became a 3-piece set with Canada, Plato, and Hansen.
 On April 20, 2018 the band released the single "Lipstick" from their new album 3, that was released on June 29, 2018, by the Underground Sound Label.
 Mike McClure, who had produced several of Cross Canadian Ragweed's albums, came back to produce the album.
 The name of the album comes from the number of those who were left in the band.
 It was also their 3rd album of original content as In Retrospect, and Indian Land had both been cover albums.